soumya997/carla-e2e-av-stack/README.md

 # Carla E2E AV Stack
-This repository contains code for a perception and control stack for Autonomous Vehicle.
-Generally there are lots of part of AV development, perception, planning and control and there are different algorithm to be tested.
-Carla gives a very good plateform develop things there as well as test it.
-But, to do so, you have to have the basic pipeline ready.
-Maybe you just want to test some perception algorithm and pluge the output to planning and control to see how the vehicle behaves.
-This is where Carla E2E AV stack comes to the picture, which gives you simple planning and control solition and you can easyly pluge and play.
+This repository offers a ready-to-use perception and control stack for autonomous vehicles, designed to streamline development and testing in CARLA.
+With a simple plug-and-play approach, it provides a foundational pipeline for experimenting with perception algorithms and integrating outputs with planning and control, saving time and letting you focus on innovation.

 <img src="media/demo_vod1.gif">